Drivers Hours Regulations

 Alternately all driving / work can be recorded under EU rules when rules are mixed.

-Rest periods and breaks
+Rest periods and breaks for mixed driving

 EU rules on rest periods and breaks on days and weeks apply when driving in scope of EU rules is carried out.